saschagrunert/peel/README.md

 }
 ```

 The first created parser will automatically be the root parser and the entry point for the tree traversal.
-Every parser
+Every
-returns an actual result, which will be pushed into a vector.
-This means for our example that the result is an enum of
+succeeding parser returns a certain result, which will be pushed into a vector.
+This means for our example that the
-different types:
+result is an enum of different types:

 ```rust
 /// Return values of the parsers